What is Always a Safe Speed?

-Speed limits on limited access highways, freeways, and expressways vary between states.
+Maximum speed limits on certain highways, freeways, and expressways vary between states.
 But all states have one speed law in common.

 Look at the following question:

-What is always a safe speed on a limited access highway?
-20 mph?
-40 mph?
-60 mph?
+Q: What is always a safe speed on a limited access highway?

-You are always required to drive at a speed that is reasonable and prudent under the circumstances, conditions and actual and potential hazards.
+You must always drive at a speed that is reasonable and prudent under the circumstances, conditions and actual and potential hazards.

-This requirement is known as the basic speed law or general speed law.
+This is known as the basic speed law or general speed law.

 While excessive speed is a main factor in crashes, driving too slowly is also dangerous.
 Some highways have minimum speed limits, where slow speeds can impede traffic flow or be dangerous.
-You may only drive slower than the posted minimum speed limit when conditions require it (the basic speed law).
+You may only drive slower than the posted minimum speed limit when conditions make it unsafe to drive at such a speed (the basic speed law).